Keruspe/blog/posts/2012-11-22-knowing-your-system-part-basics-on-unixlike-systems.md

 ## It's better with colors

-These distribution provide the GNU/Linux set packaged with a bunch of other software, like a graphical environment (aka desktop/window manager).
+These distributions provide the GNU/Linux set packaged with a bunch of other software, like a graphical environment (aka desktop/window manager).
 The most common desktop managers are:

 * [GNOME](http://www.gnome.org/)